The Bucksbaum Institute for Clinical Excellence: Frequently Asked Questions

 Siegler's seminal 1981 paper on "A New Model of the Doctor-Patient Encounter" was cited extensively by the 1982 President's Commission as the basis for recommending a shared decision-making approach for doctors and patients, now a standard model for the doctor-patient relationship in the U.S.

 A: To improve clinical care by enhancing communication between physicians and their patients.
 It will support training and career development at three levels, from medical students to junior faculty to senior faculty who will serve as master clinician role models for the students and junior faculty.
-The expectation is that physicians who have trained at the Bucksbaum Institute will have a positive impact on patient care at the University of Chicago and other institutions.
+The expectation is that physicians who have trained at the Bucksbaum-Siegler Institute will have a positive impact on patient care at the University of Chicago and other institutions.

-A: The Bucksbaum Institute will:
+A: The Bucksbaum-Siegler Institute will:

-- Help support three to five new medical students a year as Bucksbaum Student Scholars, assisting them with tuition and fees from the second to the fourth year of medical school.
+• Help support three to five new medical students a year as Bucksbaum Student Scholars, assisting them with tuition and fees from the second to the fourth year of medical school.
 By the program's third year, a total of nine to 15 Bucksbaum Student Scholars are anticipated.

-- Support two-year appointments for up to four Bucksbaum Faculty Fellows, junior faculty selected for their dedication to patient care, collaborative decision-making and clinical excellence.
+• Support two-year appointments for up to four Bucksbaum Faculty Fellows, junior faculty selected for their dedication to patient care, collaborative decision-making and clinical excellence.
 They will be encouraged to explore approaches to improving the doctor-patient relationship and how this knowledge may benefit patients and the community.
 The faculty will serve as mentors for the medical student scholars.
 A total of eight faculty fellows are anticipated by the third year.

-- Provide substantial funding to recruit one experienced physician-teacher each year to the University who will serve for three years as a Bucksbaum Master Clinician.
+• Provide substantial funding to recruit one experienced physician-teacher each year to the University who will serve for three years as a Bucksbaum Master Clinician.
 These practicing physicians will be role models for student scholars and faculty fellows in the delivery of excellent clinical care and skilled doctor-patient communication.
 By the third year, there will be a total of three Bucksbaum Master Clinicians.

-Q: What makes the Bucksbaum Institute important?
+Q: What makes the Bucksbaum-Siegler Institute important?

 A: Studies have shown that improved doctor-patient communication leads to better outcomes in a variety of cases, including treatment for diabetes, hypertension, peptic ulcers, chronic headaches and depression.
 This program should help elevate interest in better patient attention and improve the relationship patients have with their physicians.
 It also should instill better shared decision-making.